nekocode/antd-dayjs-vite-plugin/README.md

 ### Configuration

-All the options are the same as antd-dayjs-webpack-plugin.
-Check it's **[README](https://github.com/ant-design/antd-dayjs-webpack-plugin#configuration-%E9%85%8D%E7%BD%AE)** for more details.
+All options are the same as for antd-dayjs-webpack-plugin.
+Check the **[README](https://github.com/ant-design/antd-dayjs-webpack-plugin#configuration-%E9%85%8D%E7%BD%AE)** of antd-dayjs-webpack-plugin for more details.